 What happened to Ahmaud Arbery should not have happened.
 This is a local system failure matter.
 Many small towns are often run by a small group of people.
 Often, the group is largely or entirely made up of white people.
 They have a hefty obligation to ALWAYS do the right thing.
 Failures occur.
 Most who work for the justice system have the ability to overcome prejudice, etc. In the Arbery matter, based on information produced in the media as of early June of 2020, it appears the people in charge of investigating had a conflict because the McMichael father (Greg) had worked for the district attorney, and the people in charge of investigating did not recuse themselves from the matter.
-Also based on information produced by the media in early June of 2020, it appears that the McMichael son (Travis) is a racist.
-They exist.
-And, they won’t be eliminated by any law change.
+Whether what was done was racially motivated is currently not known.
+Racism exists.
+And, it won’t be eliminated by any law change.

 In addition to Andrew Young’s belief in a “contagion of white supremacy” (noted in my letter to the editor above) the following two documents lead me to believe that a very significant percent of the black population (perhaps a majority) view the majority of whites as evil racists: Pitts article and Elliott Letter to Editor AJC June 7 2020 (PDF).
 In the middle of his article, Mr. Pitts says: “There is no major institution in this country–medical, cultural, commercial, religious, journalistic, law enforcement or otherwise–that is not corroded to its bones by racism.”
 I don’t see things this way.